prysmaticlabs/prysm/beacon-chain/VALIDATOR_REGISTER.md

 # Validator Registration Workflow

-This doc will summarize the work flow of registering to become a validator in the beacon chain.
+This doc summarizes the work flow of registering to become a validator in the beacon chain.
 The scope is within Ruby Release.

 ### Step 1: Deploy validator registration contract if it hasn't been done
 To deploy VRC, we can use [deployVRC](https://github.com/terenc3t/geth-sharding/tree/contract-util/contracts/deployVRC) utility.